Nick Hague: U.S. Air Force and Space Force career

 Hague joined the U.S. Air Force and was commissioned as second lieutenant in May 1998.
 He was assigned to the Kirtland Air Force Base, Albuquerque, New Mexico in August 2000, working on advanced spacecraft technologies.

 In 2003, Hague attended the United States Air Force Test Pilot School, in Edwards Air Force Base, California.
 Following graduation in 2004, he was assigned to the 416th Flight Test Squadron and tested the F-16, F-15 and T-38 aircraft.

 Hague was deployed in Iraq for five months in 2004, supporting Operation Iraqi Freedom, and conducting experimental airborne reconnaissance.

 In 2006, Hague started teaching courses in the Department of Astronautics faculty at the United States Air Force Academy, Colorado.
 He has taught courses in introductory astronautics, linear control system analysis and design.

 In 2009, Hague received a fellowship for the Air Force Fellows program in Washington, D.C.

 From 2012 until 2013 Hague worked in the Department of Defense as Deputy Chief of the Joint Improvised Explosive Device Defeat Organization.

 Hague was promoted to colonel in 2016.
 His transfer to the U.S. Space Force was approved in December 2020.
 In 2019, Hague served as the Space Force's director of Test and Evaluation at the Pentagon.

 Although Colonel Michael S. Hopkins became the first Space Force guardian in space when he transferred from the Air Force to the Space Force while onboard the International Space Station, Hague is the first guardian to launch into space.

 He was nominated for promotion to the rank of Brigadier General on 13 June 2025, and this promotion was confirmed by the Senate on 29 June 2025.
+As of December 2025, he is responsible for the development and implementation of policy for all Space Force global operations, sustainment, training and readiness.